kwantam/synthres/README.md

 The number of partitions of *n* grows rather fast: e^sqrt(n) per [Wolfram Mathworld](http://mathworld.wolfram.com/PartitionFunctionP.html).
 However, we can usually reduce this number substantially by noting that the largest-valued nontrivial partition network of *n* resistors has value less than or equal to *n*/4 (for even numbers, it is exactly *n*/4; for odd numbers, it's (*n*^2-1)/(4*n*)).
 Thus, if the resistance value we're trying to synthesize is greater than *n*/4, we can immediately pull out most of the resistance as a series network and only optimize the remainder.
 Note that this only works for *resistance* synthesis: the maximum *conductance* that can be synthesized from a partition network of *n* resistors is *n*, so the only optimization we can do is to note that we can never synthesize a larger conductance that the upper bound on the number of resistors.

+## Generating all networks of size N

+Another interesting question might be: what is every resistor value that can be synthesized, given a network of *n* unit resistors?

+The answer once again has to do with the integer partitions of *n*.
+If I recursively partition *n*, then combine every resistor into its constituent series/parallel network, at the end what must result is every possible network that can be made from arbitrarily complex series/parallel combinations of *n* resistors.
+The `allResNets` function in `ResNetSynth.hs` does exactly this; `AllResNetsCGI.hs` implements a CGI interface to this function.
+Note that computation time grows *very* quickly with *n*, at least in my quickie implementation.
+There's plenty of room for optimization.

 ## How to use it

 ### synthres.pl